Learn about our data

 Cases, Deaths, and Hospitalizations

-Why have DHS's data quality assurance efforts impacted case and death data?
+How do DHS's data quality assurance efforts impact case and death data?

-In recent weeks, DHS has been able to ramp up data quality assurance efforts.
+DHS has been able to increase data quality assurance efforts as state-wide case counts have decreased.
 This effort includes merging duplicate case records and correcting disease status in the Wisconsin Electronic Disease Surveillance System (WEDSS).
-A majority of the changes are a result of case status being corrected from "confirmed" to "probable".
+A majority of the changes are a result of case status being corrected from "confirmed" to "probable."
 Confirmed and probable cases are classified according to a standardized case definition (for example, based on laboratory testing).
 However, for the purposes of public health follow-up, the health recommendations for confirmed and probable cases are the same.
-Quality assurance efforts are a critical piece of our efforts to finalize COVID-19 cases or deaths, as well as those showing newly reported numbers each day may appear lower than expected – in some counties, substantially lower or even negative.
-As a result, numbers including COVID-19 burden and trajectory on our Disease Activity dashboard will appear differently.
-This is because any corrected numbers from our quality assurance efforts are reflected in the most recent reporting date.
+Quality assurance efforts are a critical piece of our efforts to finalize COVID-19 cases and deaths.

 How does DHS collect information on cases of COVID-19?